psychesystems/psyche.systems/_collabs/amber.md

   - mark
 ---

 Undertaking genetic, informatic and cellular work to give insights into the "active ingredients" of anti-depressants and infer how these drugs can better be used to treat depression.
+Currently working on genetic studies of antidepressant exposure.